A simple and easy to follow (not

 therapeutic reasons it can be best to explore or skew attention towards

-felt-sense as it is sometimes described), rather than the usually more
+felt-sense as it is sometimes described) and spontaneous imagination, rather than the usually more

 dominant functions of thinking and feelings.

-By sensations I mean everything perceived by the 5 senses, sight, sound, smell, taste and touch.
-Given the eyes are closed this will include images, colours, patterns etc. that you perceive.
-Spontaneously occurring images are the language of the psyche (like dreams) and as such should be allowed to be, however care needs to be taken not to get caught up in fantasising, as this is an ego-mind driven activity.
+By sensations I mean everything perceived by the 5 senses, sight, sound, smell, taste and touch and what goes on inside your body.
+Given the eyes are closed this will probably promote images, colours, patterns.
+Spontaneously occurring images are the language of the psyche (like dreams) and as such should be allowed to be, and care needs to be taken not to get caught up in fantasising, as this is an ego-mind driven activity.
 Touch includes any sensation on the skin's surface; tickles, draughts, irritations etc..
 Beyond this though, sensation or the felt-sense, includes everything sensed within the body and this is the area of greatest therapeutic benefit.
 This includes "gut feelings" and intuition (which I am using here as anything we might perceive but not necessarily ascribed to one of the senses, a 6th sense so to speak).

 The following simple exercise might help you grasp what I mean by felt-sense.